CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: Experiments

 In this section, we conduct ablation studies on FlyingThings3D to confirm the effectiveness of each module.
 All variations are trained for the first stage without fine-tuning with the robust loss function.

-\paragraph{Unidirectional Fusion vs. Bidirectional Fusion} CamLiFlow fuses features in a bidirectional manner.
+\paragraph{Unidirectional Fusion vs. Bidirectional Fusion.} CamLiFlow fuses features in a bidirectional manner.
 Here, we train two variations where features are fused in a unidirectional manner (2D $\Rightarrow$ 3D or 2D $\Leftarrow$ 3D).
 As shown in Tab. \ref{tab:ablation-fusion-direction}, unidirectional fusion either improves 2D metrics or 3D metrics, while bidirectional fusion provides better results for both modalities.
 Moreover, compared with unidirectional fusion, bidirectional fusion improves the best EPE\textsubscript{2D} from 2.25 to 2.18 and EPE\textsubscript{3D} from 0.036 to 0.033, suggesting that the improvement of one modality can also benefit the other.

-\paragraph{Early/Late-Fusion vs. Multi-Stage Fusion} As mentioned above, flow estimation typically consists of several stages including feature extraction, cost volume and feature decoding.
+\paragraph{Early/Late-Fusion vs. Multi-Stage Fusion.} As mentioned above, flow estimation typically consists of several stages including feature extraction, cost volume, and feature decoding.
 Here, we verify the effectiveness of feature fusion for each stage, as shown in Tab. \ref{tab:ablation-multi-stage}.
 The top row denotes the version where no fusion connection exists between the two branches.
 Both ``early-fusion'' and ``late-fusion'' (row 2, 3, 4) can only provide sub-optimal results.
-In contrast, fusing features at all three stages brings significant improvements compared to ``early/late-fusion''.
+In contrast, fusing features at all three stages brings significant improvements compared to ``early/late-fusion'' (see the supplementary material for more details).